digdeeproots/provable-refactorings/README.md

 In fact, we do not rely on tests in any way, even if they are present.
 This is because we are holding ourselves to a higher standard of correctness than testing can validate.

-## Standard of Correctness: Bug-for-Bug Compatability
+## Standard of Correctness: Bug-for-Bug Compatibility

 Each recipe is guaranteed to be bug-for-bug compatible.
 This means that the code before and after the transformation is guaranteed to have exactly the same behavior, including unintended behavior.
 More plainly: